 At Middlesex we support and prepare midwives and neonatal professionals to be highly skilled practitioners, capable of meeting the challenges of today's complex and ground-breaking midwifery-led units, acute hospital settings and community health centres.

-Taught by experienced and leading practitioners and lecturers at our state-of-the-art London campus, this course will develop your knowledge of newborn resuscitation and neuro-behavioural and physiological assessment in line with national standards/guidelines, and contemporary clinical practice requirements.
+Taught by experienced and leading practitioners and lecturers, this course will develop your knowledge of newborn resuscitation and neuro-behavioural and physiological assessment in line with national standards/guidelines, and contemporary clinical practice requirements.

 Provided across two modules, this course will enhance your ability to provide holistic care, even in the context of emergency interventions for which the outcomes are often uncertain.
 Through a series of lectures and workshops you will develop a crucial understanding of neonatal resuscitation including endotracheal intubation and the professional, legal and ethical issues involved.
 You will also explore how to fully assess and examine neonates up to six weeks of age, including how to identify early abnormalities and deviations from the norm.

 Armed with these invaluable skills you will not only enhance your practice and career prospects across a wide range of new developments within the NHS, you will also obtain 60 credits to put towards the MSc Midwifery Studies if you choose to advance your learning further.